-Green Resources often engages in work under challenging conditions, requiring the highest level of diligence to maintain the human and labour rights and the safety of employees and customers, subcontractors, consultants and other parties.
-Moreover, we have own operations as well as supply chain in countries associated with high political, corruption and human rights risks.
+Green Resources often engages in work under challenging conditions, requiring the highest level of diligence to maintain the human and labour rights and the safety of employees and customers, subcontractors, consultants, and other parties.
+Moreover, we have our own operations as well as supply chains in countries associated with high political, corruption and human rights risks.
 Because of the nature of our work and the locations where we operate, human and labour rights are material topics for Green Resources.

-The Human Rights Index offers a coverage of 187 countries and territories.
+The Human Rights Index offers a coverage of 196 countries and territories.
 Country results are presented on a 0-100 scale, where 0 corresponds to the lowest risk and 100 corresponds to the highest risk.
-The three countries where Green Resources has active operations are ranked 149 (Mozambique), 158 (Tanzania) and 165 (Uganda)
+The three countries where Green Resources has active operations are ranked 129 (Tanzania), 158 (Uganda) and 167 (Mozambique).